Stomach Pain after Eating and Diarrhea: 7 causes, Gastroenterologist explains.

 2. Food intolerance.

-Your digestive system may become unable to handle certain types of food or food constituents.
+Your digestive system may be unable to handle certain types of food or constituents.
 Trouble digesting or absorbing certain foods can lead to stomach pain and diarrhea after eating.

 Food intolerance is surprisingly common.
 The most prominent type of food intolerance is lactose intolerance.
-Studies estimate that up to 25% of the white population suffers from lactose intolerance (reference).
+Studies estimate that up to 25% of the white population is lactose intolerant (reference).

 Typical forms of food intolerance include: